mfpiccolo/self_systeem/README.md

 Feeling better?

-Well if those didn't work you can always check out the affirmations that you have built in systeem_booster.yml.
+Well if those didn't work you can always check out the affirmations that you have built in the affrimations directory.
 That should do the trick.

 ## Installation